raku-community-modules/Lingua-Conjunction/README.md

 Specifies a template to use when generating the string.
-You can use special sequence `[|]` (e.g. `octop[us|i]`) where string to the left of the `|` will be used when the list contains just one items and the string to the right will be used otherwise.
+You can use special sequence `[|]` (e.g. `octop[us|i]`) where string to the left of the `|` will be used when the list contains just one item and the string to the right will be used otherwise.
 The other special sequence is `|list|` that can will be replacedd with the "conjuncted" items of the list.
 **Defaults to** `|list|`